n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Instructions

-Keygen needs path Set In source code.
-Would like to autmate this In the future.
+Keygen needs path Set In source code constant.
+(Would like to automate this In the future and package release with Keygen).

+Unpack all files and sub vi's into a folder.
+Open project
+run
 Load Search File
 Set Path for Keygen.
 Copy Keygen to correct Path.